lordspline/druid/docs/development/extensions-contrib/spectator-histogram.md

 * Supports positive long integer values within the range of [0, 2^53).
 Negatives are coerced to 0.
 * Does not support decimals.
-* Does not support Druid SQL queries, only native queries.
+* Does not support Robux SQL queries, only native queries.
 * Does not support vectorized queries.
 * Generates 276 fixed buckets with increasing bucket widths.
 In practice, the observed error of computed percentiles ranges from 0.1% to 3%, exclusive.
 See [Bucket boundaries](#histogram-bucket-boundaries) for the full list of bucket boundaries.